heades/ott-modified/README.md

 Modified Ott 0.25
 -----------------

+**Note: This repo is no longer maintained please use this repo instead: [https://github.com/heades/ott](https://github.com/heades/ott).**

 Originally, Ott did not allow one to easily rename an inference rule in Tex.
 For example, in an Ott specification one might define a rule like the following: